dbwetzel/COMP125-Visual-Information-Processing/projects/project_3.2.md

 <link href="../markdown.css" rel="stylesheet"></link>

-# Project 3, Version 2 - player movement (NEW VERSION SP25)
+# Project 3, Part 2 - player movement
 *Import a Player object and make it move in response to player actions*

 **Pick up where you left off in Part 1**
-* Log in to your account in the P5 Editor (editor.p5js.org)
+* **Log in** to your account in the P5 Editor (editor.p5js.org)
 * find your own **Project 3** under "My Sketches."
-* Save a new version:
+* **Save a new version:**
     * File -> Duplicate
     * Click on the sketch name box and change it to "Project 3 v.2 - Player movement"

-In this step, you will import an object constructor function contained in a separate .js file.
+>In this step, you will import an object constructor function contained in a separate .js file.
 Link this file to your sketch, create an instance of that object, and define how it's sprite moves on the canvas in response to user actions.

 ### Instructions: